percona/k8spxc-docs/docs/users.md

 The Operator tracks password changes in the Secrtet object, and updates the user password in the database, when needed.
 The following specifics should be taken into account:

-* when a user sets an invalid grant or sets an administrative (global) grant with some value present in `spec.user.dbs`, the Operator logs error and creates the user with the default grants (`GRANT USAGE`),
+* When a user sets an invalid grant or sets an administrative (global) grant with some value present in `spec.user.dbs`, the Operator logs error and creates the user with the default grants (`GRANT USAGE`).
-* the Operator doesn't delete users if they are removed from Custom Resource, and this can bring a number of side effects.
+* The Operator doesn't delete users if they are removed from Custom Resource, and this can bring a number of side effects.
 For example, when the host is updated in the `users.hosts` array (for example, `host1` changed to `host2`), the new `user@host2` user is created in addition to the already existing `user@host1`.
 Moreover, if the password was updated in the secret for `user@host2`, the `user@host1` user will continue using the old password.
+* The Operator updates grants specified for the user in additive manner: it adds new grants but doesn't revoke existing ones.

 ### Create users manually